-Cystic fibrosis is an autosomal recessive disease caused by mutations in the gene on chromosome seven that encodes the cystic fibrosis transmembrane conductance regulator (CFTR).1 Normally, the CFTR protein functions as a chloride channel which regulates the activity of other cell-surface chloride and sodium channels.
+Cystic fibrosis is an autosomal recessive disease caused by mutations in the gene on chromosome seven that encodes the cystic fibrosis transmembrane conductance regulator (CFTR).
+Normally, the CFTR protein functions as a chloride channel which regulates the activity of other cell-surface chloride and sodium channels.
 Currently, there are more than 1,300 known possible mutations of the CFTR gene, which are divided into five classes.
 Class I mutations are characterized by defective protein production, resulting in the complete absence of the CFTR protein, while class II mutations involve defective protein processing.
 Class III and IV mutations are characterized by diminished channel activity and defective conduction, respectively.
-Lastly, Class V mutations result in reduced amounts of functional CFTR protein.2 Mutations in the CFTR gene result in deranged transport of ions which include chloride, sodium and bicarbonate; this may lead to viscous secretions in the respiratory, gastrointestinal and reproductive tract, as well as increased salt content in sweat gland secretions.1
+Lastly, Class V mutations result in reduced amounts of functional CFTR protein.
+Mutations in the CFTR gene result in deranged transport of ions which include chloride, sodium and bicarbonate; this may lead to viscous secretions in the respiratory, gastrointestinal and reproductive tract, as well as increased salt content in sweat gland secretions.

 In the United States, cystic fibrosis occurs most commonly in Caucasians, with a prevalence of one in approximately 3,000 people.
 Typical respiratory manifestations of cystic fibrosis include a persistent and productive cough, hyperinflation of the lung fields on chest radiograph, pulmonary function tests consistent with obstructive airway disease, as well as colonization of the airway with pathogenic bacteria early in life.
 In terms of the gastrointestinal manifestations, patients experience progressive pancreatic disease in the form of pancreatic insufficiency, pancreatitis and cystic fibrosis -related diabetes.
 Furthermore, malnutrition due to pancreatic insufficiency may cause rectal prolapse and musculoskeletal disorders.
-Patients with cystic fibrosis are also at an increased risk of liver disease, infertility, venous thrombosis and nephrolithiasis.1
+Patients with cystic fibrosis are also at an increased risk of liver disease, infertility, venous thrombosis and nephrolithiasis.

-Kalydeco[®] (ivacaftor) is a CFTR potentiator Food and Drug Administration (FDA)-approved for the treatment of cystic fibrosis in patients at least six years of age who have one of the following mutations in the CFTR gene: G551D, G1244E, G1349D, G178R, G551S, S1251N, S1255P, S549N, or S549R.
+Kalydeco® (ivacaftor) is a CFTR potentiator Food and Drug Administration (FDA)-approved for the treatment of cystic fibrosis in patients at least two years of age who have one of the following mutations in the CFTR gene: G551D, G1244E, G1349D, G178R, G551S, R117H, S1251N, S1255P, S549N, or S549R.
 If the patient's genotype is unknown, a FDA-cleared cystic fibrosis mutation test should be used to detect the presence of a CFTR mutation followed by verification with bi-directional sequencing when recommended by the mutation test instructions for use.
 Ivacaftor is not effective in patients with cystic fibrosis who are homozygous for the F508del mutation in the CFTR gene.
-As a potentiator of the CFTR protein, ivacaftor facilitates increased chloride transport by potentiating the channel-open probability (or gating) of the CFTR protein.3 According to the consensus guidelines from the Cystic Fibrosis Foundation, in patients six years of age and older with at least one G551D CFTR mutation, treatment with ivacaftor is strongly recommended to improve lung function and quality of life, as well as to reduce exacerbations.4
+As a potentiator of the CFTR protein, ivacaftor facilitates increased chloride transport by potentiating the channel-open probability (or gating) of the CFTR protein.
+According to the consensus guidelines from the Cystic Fibrosis Foundation, in patients six years of age and older with at least one G551D CFTR mutation, treatment with ivacaftor is strongly recommended to improve lung function and quality of life, as well as to reduce exacerbations.
+Guidelines do not currently address the use of ivacaftor in children two to six years of age.
+Ivacaftor tablets are FDA-approved for pediatric patients and adults aged six and older while the oral granules are approved for patients two to less than six years of age.
+Additionally, ivacaftor oral granules are dosed by weight.
+Both formulations are given twice daily and with fat-containing foods.
+There are no generic formulations currently available.